Extend your filing deadline: Forms 7004 & 4868 are now available for business and personal tax extensions. File an extension now

 • Reporting amounts without rounding it off to the nearest whole dollar.

-• Skipping K1 reconciliation for shareholders before calculating tentative tax amount.
+• Skipping K-1 reconciliation for shareholders before calculating tentative tax amount.

 Tip: You can avoid Form 7004 rejections by using EZExtension’s AI-powered error check to scan for any incorrect information in the form.